grayson-arendt/Dual-Booting-Ubuntu-22.04/README.md

 </p>

 <ol start="18">
-<li>After the restart, this GRUB menu will now appear on your device any time it is turned on.
-Use the arrow keys + Enter to select which operating system you want to boot into</li>
+<li>After restarting, the GRUB menu will appear each time you start your device.
+Use the arrow keys + "Enter" to choose which operating system to boot.</li>
 </ol>

 <p align="center">